hugolui/ROM_code/README.md

 # Example 2 - Deep dynamic stall of plunging airfoil

+In this example, we are going to reconstruct a turbulent flow involving dynamic stall of a plunging airfoil.
+Further details about the FOM can be found in (https://arxiv.org/abs/1903.05206: section 4.2.2.
+Insteady of training the neural network as in the example 1, it will be given the DNN parameters already trained as well the POD modes computed from the training data (the first two cycles).

 ## 1 - Download the dynamical stall data
 First, download the dynamical stall data to the directory ".../ROM_code/examples/dynamical_stall/data/"